 7. Visit Amsterdam’s oldest church and most secret church

-Not far away is another church, this time in the attic of a 17th-century canal house.
+Not far away is another church, situated in the attic of a 17th-century canal house.
 Musuem Ons’ Lieve Heer op Solder (Our Lord in the Attic) was built in 1663 for Catholics who were banned from worshipping after the Alteration.

 8. Hang out in De Pijp